Papua New Guinea national cricket team: Papua New Guinea Cricket Board

 Papua New Guinea Cricket Board is the official governing body of the sport of cricket in Papua New Guinea.
 Its current headquarters is in Port Moresby, Papua New Guinea.
 Papua New Guinea Cricket Board is Papua New Guinea's representative at the International Cricket Council and is an associate member and has been a member of that body since 1973.
 It is also a member of the East Asia-Pacific Cricket Council.

 Home ground

 Amini Park

 Amini Park is a cricket ground in Port Moresby, Papua New Guinea.

-The ground is named for the Amini family, several of whom have played cricket for Papua New Guinea, and has seen the men's team play Australia, the West Indies and Victoria.
+The ground -- named after the Amini family, several of whose members have played cricket for Papua New Guinea -- has seen the men's team play Australia, the West Indies and Victoria.

 The women's team played Japan in a three match series at the ground in September 2006.

 Current squad

-This lists all the players who have played for Papua New Guniea in the past 12 months or has been part of the latest ODI or T20I squad.
-Updated as of 17 July 2022.
+This lists all the players who have played for Papua New Guinea in the past 12 months or has been part of the latest ODI or T20I squad.
+Updated as of 5 April 2023.